 - Accidents Caused by Drunk Driving and/or Speeding

 - Accidents Resulting from Talking or Texting on a Mobile Device

-Motor vehicle accidents can cause a variety of injuries and symptoms, and many of those do not present themselves for days, or even weeks, after the date of the accident.
-Some of the injuries and symptoms our team handles include whiplash, sprains and strains, broken bones, spinal cord injuries, seat belt injuries, traumatic brain injuries, cuts and bruises, and abdominal injuries.
+Motor vehicle accidents can cause a variety of injuries and symptoms with long-term effects, and many of those do not present themselves for days, or even weeks, after the date of the accident.
+Some of the physical injuries and symptoms our team handles include whiplash, sprains and strains, broken bones, spinal cord injuries, seat belt injuries, traumatic brain injuries, cuts and bruises, and abdominal injuries.

 What Kind of Compensation Will I Receive?